Ranjithkumarns/github-slideshow/_posts/0000-01-02-Ranjithkumarns.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"float like a butterfly, sting likeva bee" - Ranjith kumar ns Use the left arrow to go back!
+"Float like a butterfly, sting like a bee" - Ranjith kumar ns Use the left arrow to go back!